Zibsun/leands/docs/aboutleands.md

 # Lean DS Community

 The Lean Data Science community has existed since 2019.
-It develops flexible approaches to DS project and product management.
+It develops lean and agile approaches to Data project and product management.

 The community goal is to create the approaches to build efficient and continuously self-improving delivery processes for high-quality DS products.